chardmd/ups-nodejs/README.md

 #### Dead Simple

-Forget about those boring long and hundred of pages manuals. this is a very simple NodeJS module for UPS API.
+Forget about those boring hundred of pages manuals. this is a very simple NodeJS module for UPS API.
 It's so simple, even your grandmother can do it!

 #### Supports JSON Request and Response